I have spent the over a decade in the company of Humpback whales and in this time I have learned a great deal about behaviour.

 With all expeditions I aim to give back to the scientific and research community.
 This is in many forms such as providing fluke shots of whales for identification, donating footage to scientists and government bodies to help in conservation of a species.

-All Humpback Fluke shots are available on my flickr page for anyone to access and use as part of their research or in collaboration with other organisations.
+All Humpback Fluke shots are available on dropbox for anyone to access and use as part of their research or in collaboration with other organisations. check out the Tongan Fluke Collective for more details

-I am also happy to donate images to non-profit organisations or conservation groups.
+I am also happy to donate images to non-profit organisations or conservation groups upon request.

 Some of the organisations I donate images to for their campaign and educational materials include: